nilu0311/Recipe-Ratings-vs.-Calories/README.md

 <iframe src="assets/Bivariate_plt1.html" width=800 height=600 frameBorder=0></iframe>

-This scatterplot shows the average rating based on the number of calories in a recipe, and there …
+This scatterplot shows the average rating based on the number of calories in a recipe, and there does not appear to be a pattern such that a higher number of calories correlates to a higher or lower average rating.

 We can also see that most recipes are under 1,000 calories and most have an average rating greater than 4, and analysis of the dataset shows that of the 82,944 recipes, 266 have over 1,000 calories and a rating less than 4.

 <iframe src="assets/Bivariate_plt2.html" width=800 height=600 frameBorder=0></iframe>

-This scatterplot shows the number of steps based on the number of ingredients in a recipe, and there does not appear to be a pattern such that a higher number of ingredients correlates to a higher or lower number of steps.
+This scatterplot shows the number of steps based on the number of ingredients in a recipe, and there does not appear to be a pattern such that a higher number of ingredients correlates to a higher or lower number of steps, but we see that recipes with a number of ingredients in the range [10, 20] are more likely to have over 60 steps.

 We can also see that most recipes have at most 25 ingredients and 40 steps, and analysis of the dataset shows that of the 82,944 recipes, 9 have over 25 ingredients and 40 steps.

 <br/>